Seneca-BSA/bsa/docs/ses250/lab7.md

 > **Lab Preparation Question:**
 >
 > 1. Read and summarize the lab as necessary.
-> 1. Copy observation table 1, 2 and 3 of this lab into your notebook.
+> 1. Copy observation tables 1, 2 and 3 of this lab into your notebook.
 > 1. Sketch a breadboard diagram of Figure 7.7 onto your notebook.
-> 1. Calculate the theortical RC time constant (τ) for each combination of R-C in table 2.
+> 1. Calculate the theoretical RC time constant (τ) for each combination of R-C in Table 2.
-> 1. Calculate the voltage at τ if the initial voltage of a R-C circuit is 1V.
-Show all calculation.
+> 1. Calculate the voltage at τ if the initial voltage of an R-C circuit is 1V.
+Show all calculations.
-> 1. Derive the formula for the current through the resistor in a RC circuit.
+> 1. Derive the formula for the current through the resistor in an RC circuit.

 ## Procedures